schowStriim/striim-cicd/README.md

 4) Defines the CI/CD pipeline using Github Actions tools.

 ### How to use this pipeline:
-1) To deploy a new Striim image version to all cloud provider:
+1) To deploy a new Striim image version to all cloud providers:
     - Click on 'Actions' tab.
     - Select 'Image builds pipeline' on the left panel.
     - Click on 'Run Workflow' dropdown, select 'main' branch to get the latest changes and then click on 'Run workflow' button.